 To encourage the students of the classroom, you can use wallboards of fame.
 Analyze the strengths of each and every student.
 On a huge chart board, you can paste the photographs of each student.
 And write down their talents and scope for improvement.
 This particular exercise is very effective in judging students in an unbiased manner.
 Sans any form of stereotyping.
 Wall of Fame boards can also motivate your students to perform much better.

 Many teachers tend to make remarks like these especially when they address their female students.

-These kind of statements are highly judgmental.
+These kinds of statements are highly judgmental.
 Never use these rebuking remarks in front of students.
-There have always been exceptionally good woman presidents, women ambassadors, women diplomats and woman scientists who have broken the particular stereotype norm you were talking about.
+There have always been exceptionally good woman presidents, women ambassadors, women diplomats, and women scientists who have broken the particular stereotype norm you were talking about.

 These are eight ways on how you tackle stereotyping and provide a conducive learning atmosphere for your students.